DataDog/hiring-engineers/answers.md

 # Level 2 - Visualizing your Data

 ### Link to a Custom Database Dashboard
 This is a sample dashboard created by cloning the stock MySQL database Dashboard.
-Being able to do things like setting up custom formating rules was surprisngly easy.
+Being able to do things like setting up custom formating rules was surprisingly easy.
 ![alt text](https://github.com/flaresareawesome/hiring-engineers/blob/flaresareawesome-solutions-engineer/images/datadog-L2-custom-db-dash.png
  "Custom Database Dashboard")